c0debrain/flat/README.md

 Change applicationId in app/android/app/build.gradle

+Chante project.ext.react in app/android/app/build.gradle

 Modify app/android/local.properties to fit to your environment.

 ```$ npm run android```

+#### What you need to do to enable all features.
+1. Enable, Firestore, Realtime Database, Auth by telephone number, FCM, Ftorega in Firebase.
+2. Deploy function to Firebase. ( see /firebase )
+3. Setup push notification in iOS developer portal and in Firebase.

+## We are working on detailed document.

 ### License
 Flat Messenger uses MIT License.